metamn/react/content/blog/on-design-systems-3/index.md

 ## The web context

 Let's start with a visual guide mapping up the buzzwords.
-Please note: the historical timeline is depicted counter-clockwise.
+Please note &mdash; the historical timeline is depicted counter-clockwise.

 ![The context](ds-context-black.png)